Martin Brandtner: Marine Corps career

 Again assigned overseas, he reported to the 3rd Marine Division on Okinawa, Japan, where he served as the G-3 Operations Officer until he returned to the United States in July 1977.
 While overseas, he was promoted to lieutenant colonel in April 1977.

-From July 1977 to June 1980, General Brandtner was assigned to the Marine Corps Recruit Depot, San Diego, California, where he served initially as the Executive Officer, Headquarters and Service Battalion.
+From July 1977 to June 1980, General Brandtner was assigned to Marine Corps Recruit Depot San Diego where he served initially as the Executive Officer, Headquarters and Service Battalion.
 He subsequently was assigned as the Commanding Officer, 1st Recruit Training Battalion, where he served until selected to attend the Air War College in July 1980.

 Graduating with distinction from the Air War College in July 1981, General Brandtner was selected to be the Senior Military Assistant to the Under Secretary of Defense for Policy, where he served until July 1984.
 During this tour, he was promoted to colonel in July 1982.
 Returning to the FMF, General Brandtner was assigned as the Assistant Chief of Staff, G-4, I Marine Amphibious Force, Camp Pendleton, California, where he served until May 1985.
 The following month, Brandtner assumed command of the 5th Marine Regiment from 6 June 1985 to 14 May 1986.
 In July 1986, he was assigned duty as Chief of Staff, 1st Marine Division, FMF.
 While serving in this capacity, he was selected in December 1987 for promotion to brigadier general.
 He was assigned duty as the Assistant Division Commander, 2d Marine Division, FMF, Atlantic, Camp Lejeune, North Carolina on 1 June 1988 and advanced to brigadier general on 25 July 1988, and assigned duty as the Commanding General, 2d Force Service Support Group (Rein), FMF, Atlantic, Camp Lejeune, North Carolina, on 27 September 1988.
 From December 1988 through February 1989, General Brandtner served as the Commanding General, 10th Marine Expeditionary Brigade, at Camp Lejeune.

 Advanced to major general on 11 May 1990, he was assigned duty as the Vice Director for Operations, J-3 Joint Staff, on 3 July 1990.
 General Brandtner was promoted to lieutenant general on 11 March 1991, and assumed duty as Director for Operations, J-3, Joint Staff, Washington.
 He served in this capacity until his retirement on 1 June 1993.